xilen0x/xilen0x/README.md

 ### Hi there 👋
 I’m a Data Engineer, with experience in ETL process.

-Skills: GNU-Linux, Python, Webscraping, SQL, Cloud & more.
+Skills: GNU-Linux, Python, R, Webscraping, SQL, Cloud & more.
 - 📫 How to reach me: https://www.linkedin.com/in/carlos-astorga/
 <!--
 **xilen0x/xilen0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.